 Exactly 762 days have passed since the opening of the Dresden Capital of Culture Bid Office on 26 August 2017.
 Today, Friday, 27 September 2019, the state capital of Dresden will officially send its bid book for the title "European Capital of Culture 2025" to the Kulturstiftung der Länder under the motto "Neue Heimat Dresden 2025".
 The bid book will be accompanied by a "Good-Wish Book" in which Dresdeners have written down their hopes and wishes for the potential Capital of Culture year.
 Together with members of the Dresden 2025 Youth Council, the head of the Capital of Culture Bid Office, Dr. David Klein, is launching the bid book on the banks of the Dresden Elbe towards Berlin.

 Curator Michael Schindhelm, the Capital of Culture Office and many other actors from the Dresden City Society have worked intensively on the strategy and programme in recent months.
-The local graphics agency pingundpong designed the 60-page application according to fixed - and uniform - specifications for all applicants.
+The local graphic design agency pingundpong designed the 60-page bid book according to fixed – and uniform – specifications for all applicants.

-Neue Heimat Dresden 2025 - the motto of Dresden's application
+Neue Heimat Dresden 2025 – the motto of Dresden's bid

 Curator Michael Schindhelm: "Neue Heimat Dresden 2025 understands culture as a wonderful technique to live differences tolerantly in exchange.
 We believe that this is where the power of culture lies.
 It is more important than ever to use this power to maintain communication in the European city in times of controversial disputes.
 In a 'European Capital of Culture', people should work together to create a new home."